lwjglgamedev/vulkanbook/bookcontents/chapter-19/chapter-19.md

 We need to enable two features in the `Device` class:

 - `multiDrawIndirect`: Since we will be using draw indirect capability.
 - `drawIndirectFirstInstance`: When using draw indirect, we need to set up a proper instance ID for each of the involved draw call.
-Wew ill do it through the `firstInstance`` attribute of the `VkDrawIndirectCommand` structure.
+We will do it through the `firstInstance`` attribute of the `VkDrawIndirectCommand` structure.
 We need to enable this for this to work.

 Changes in the `Device` class are like this: